British rule in Ireland

-English rule in Ireland spanned several centuries and involved British control of parts, or entirety, of the island of Ireland.
-British involvement in Ireland began with the English invasion of Ireland in 1169.
+British rule in Ireland was built upon the 12th-century Anglo-Norman invasion of Ireland on behalf of Kingdom of England, where parts of Ireland fell under English control.
+The full conquest of the island was completed in the 17th century after the Tudor conquest of Ireland.
 Most of Ireland gained independence from the United Kingdom following the Anglo-Irish War in the early 20th century.
-Initially formed as a Dominion called the Irish Free State in 1922, the Republic of Ireland became a fully independent nation state following the passage of the Republic of Ireland Act in 1949.
+Initially formed as a Dominion called the Irish Free State in 1922, the Republic of Ireland became a fully independent nation state following the passage of the Statute of Westminster in 1931.
+It effectively became a republic with the passage of a new constitution in 1937, and formally became a republic with the passage of the Republic of Ireland Act in 1949.
 Northern Ireland remains part of the United Kingdom as a constituent country.

 Middle Ages

 From the late 12th century, the Anglo-Norman invasion of Ireland resulted in Anglo-Norman control of much of Ireland, over which the kings of England then claimed sovereignty.
-By the late Late Middle Ages, Anglo-Norman control was limited to an area around Dublin known as the Pale.
+By the Late Middle Ages, Anglo-Norman control was limited to an area around Dublin known as the Pale.

 Enacted in 1494, Poynings law ensured that the Irish parliament could not meet without the approval of England's monarch and Privy Council.
 In 1541, English king Henry VIII changed Ireland's status from a lordship to a kingdom, and he was proclaimed King of Ireland.

 Plantation and rebellion

-The Ulster Plantation began in the 16th century and involved the settling of English and Scottish Protestants in Ulster.
+The Ulster Plantation began in the 17th century and involved the settling of English and Scottish Protestants in Ulster.

 Coinciding largely with the Eleven Years' War, the Cromwellian conquest of Ireland was led by Oliver Cromwell between 1649 and 1651, resulting in the confiscation of land from many native landowners and regranting to Parliamentarian supporters.

-Introduced in the 17th century, the Penal Laws outlawed the Catholic clergy and precluded Catholics in Ireland from owning or leasing land above a certain value, accessing higher education and certain professions, and gave primacy to the established church and the Church of Ireland.
+Introduced in the 17th century, the Penal Laws outlawed the Catholic clergy and precluded Catholics in Ireland from owning or leasing land above a certain value, accessing higher education and certain professions, and gave primacy to the established church, the Church of Ireland.
 While these laws were later eased, including by the Treaty of Limerick which followed the Williamite War in Ireland (1688–1691), by 1778 Catholics still held only around 5% of land in Ireland.

 18th and 19th centuries

 The United Irishmen Rebellion of 1798 (which sought to end British rule in Ireland) failed, and the 1800 Act of Union merged the Kingdom of Ireland into a combined United Kingdom of Great Britain and Ireland.

-In the mid-19th century, the Great Famine (1845–1851) resulted in the death or emigration of over two million people.
-At the time, trade agreements were controlled by the British government and whilst hundreds of thousands were suffering from hunger, Irish dairy products and wheat harvests were exported to Britain and other overseas territories.
+In the mid-19th century, the Great Famine (1845–1852) resulted in the death or emigration of over two million people.
+At the time, trade agreements were controlled by the British government and, whilst hundreds of thousands were suffering from hunger, Irish dairy products and wheat harvests were exported to Britain and other overseas territories.